1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1984 – The Arboreal Emblem Act was proclaimed in the legislature, designating the Easter White Pine as the arboreal emblem of the province of Ontario.

 1670 – On May 2, 1670, King Charles II granted a charter to the “Merchant Adventurers of England trading into Hudson’s Bay,” which came to be known as the Hudson’s Bay Company.
-It was a momentous charter in the history of Canada.
+It was a momentous chapter in the history of Canada.

 1793 – Lieutenant Governor Simcoe, accompanied by seven officers, made his first visit to the future site of York.